 The shop has a unique vintage style, from the look of the shop itself to the uniforms of the workers.
 The shop also sells vintage and vintage inspired candies featuring NECCO, Adams Candies, and Ferrara candy, and they offer handmade caramel popcorn and cotton candy to go with the various truffles and bonbons.

-111 North Main Street, Anderson, South Carolina 29621, Phone: 864-332-1560
+111 North Main Street, Anderson, SC 29621, Phone: 864-332-1560

 © Denver Downs Farm

-Denver Downs has been owned and operated by the Garrison family since 1869 and is listed on the National Register of Historic Places.
+Denver Downs Farm has been owned and operated by the Garrison family since 1869 and is listed on the National Register of Historic Places.
 The farm has grown from cotton to dairy and now runs as an agritourist location.
 The 400-acre farm showcases the heritage of the family farm and teaches tourists how agriculture still enriches our everyday lives.

 The Denver Down’s Farmers Market is open during the summer months and allows local farmers to share their produce with both locals and tourists alike.
 Along with the everyday learning opportunities, Denver Downs also offers year round events including an award winning corn maze open during the fall.